Skip to main content

 • Always test the full system after a repair, not just the failed component.
 A bad capacitor often damages the contactor over time, and vice versa.
 Replacing both when one fails is smart preventive maintenance.

 • Offer a maintenance agreement during every service call.
+Automated client reminders make follow-up easy.
 A customer who just spent $700 on an emergency repair is the most receptive audience for a $150/year maintenance plan.

-• Take before-and-after photos of the condenser coil cleaning.
+• Take before-and-after photos of the condenser coil cleaning with photo management tools.
 Customers love seeing the difference, and it justifies the labor charge.

 Adjusting These Templates for Your Business